aaron8004963/cse15l-lab-reports/lab-report-3-week-6.md

 ### Describing
 This option enable us to use push from the command line.
 What we need to do is copy the existing public key to github account - setting - add new shh key.
 Then, we will be able to use "git push origin main" to push a change"

-## Copy whole directories with scp -r
+## Option 3 Copy whole directories with scp -r
 ### copying my whole markdown-parse directory to your ieng6
 ![Image](report3Image\copyingWholeDirectory.png)